Dreambound

 Key Points:

-• EMTs provide emergency medical care to patients, while Veterinary Assistants support veterinarians in caring for animals.
+• EMTs provide emergency medical care to humans, while Veterinary Assistants care for animals under the supervision of veterinarians.

 • EMTs typically earn higher salaries than Veterinary Assistants.